Food allergy: Research

 Several theories have been suggested to explain why certain individuals develop allergic sensitization instead of oral tolerance to food allergens.
 One such theory is the dual allergen hypothesis, which states that ingesting food allergens early on promotes oral tolerance while skin exposure leads to sensitization.
 Instead of oral ingestion, skin barrier disruption in conditions like eczema, for instance, was suggested to cause allergic sensitization in animal and human infants.
 Inhalation was recently proposed to be an additional sensitization route in the dual allergen hypothesis.
 Another theory is the barrier regulation hypothesis, describing the role of commensal bacteria in preventing the development of food allergy by maintaining integrity of the intestinal epithelial barrier.
 Environmental and lifestyle factors, such as early life nutrition and antibiotic treatment, may contribute to food allergy prevalence by affecting gut microbial composition, and thus, intestinal immune homeostasis in infants and young children.

 A number of desensitization techniques are being studied.
-Areas of research include anti-IgE antibody (omalizumab), specific oral tolerance induction (also known as oral immunotherapy), and sublingual immunotherapy.
+Areas of research include specific oral tolerance induction (also known as oral immunotherapy), and sublingual immunotherapy.
 The benefits of allergen immunotherapy for food allergies is unclear, thus is not recommended as of 2015.

 There is research on the effects of increasing intake of polyunsaturated fatty acids during pregnancy, lactation, via infant formula and in early childhood on the subsequent risk of developing food allergies during infancy and childhood.
 From two reviews, maternal intake of omega-3, long-chain fatty acids during pregnancy appeared to reduce the risks of medically diagnosed IgE-mediated allergy, eczema and food allergy per parental reporting in the first 12 months of life, but the effects were not all sustained past 12 months.
 The reviews characterized the literature's evidence as inconsistent and limited.
 Results when breastfeeding mothers were consuming a diet high in polyunsaturated fatty acids were inconclusive.
 For infants, supplementing their diet with oils high in polyunsaturated fatty acids did not affect the risks of food allergies, eczema or asthma either as infants or into childhood.

 There is research on probiotics, prebiotics and the combination of the two (synbiotics) as a means of treating or preventing infant and child allergies.
 From reviews, there appears to be a treatment benefit for eczema, but not asthma, wheezing or rhinoconjunctivitis.
 The evidence was not consistent for preventing food allergies and this approach cannot yet be recommended.

 The Food Standards Agency, in the United Kingdom, are in charge of funding research into food allergies and intolerance.
 Since their founding in 1994 they have funded over 45 studies.
 In 2005 Europe created EuroPrevall, a multi-country project dedicated to research involving allergies.